17 May 2017 The case for drinking coffee is stronger than ever

 Yet doctors don’t consider the dependence anywhere close to as worrisome as addictions to habit-forming drugs like opiates.
 While unpleasant, caffeine “withdrawal” symptoms are tolerable and tend to go away after a day or so.

-How much coffee is safe?
+How much is safe?

 Like so many foods and nutrients, too much coffee can cause problems, especially in the digestive tract.
 But studies have shown that drinking up to four 8-ounce cups of coffee per day is safe.

 Sticking to those boundaries shouldn’t be hard for coffee drinkers in the US, since most drink just a cup of java per day.
 Moderation is key.
-But sipping coffee in reasonable amounts just might be one of the healthiest things you can do.
+But sipping it in reasonable amounts just might be one of the healthiest things you can do.